realran/Docs/docs/Getting Started/Get a Random Number.md

-One simple example is shown below to demonstrate how to use Remix IDE to deploy the `VRFConsumerV2.sol` contract on PlatON and get random values.
+This is an example of a consumer contract that also owns and manages the subscription.
+We will use Remix to demonstrate how to use it.

 ##  Preparation
 - MetaMask